UN steps up aid to those uprooted by Iraq conflict

 Power cuts due to system breakdowns or fuel shortages have added to the misery and limited the water supply, he said.

-The World Food Programme (WFP) said that seven trucks had delivered 175 metric tonnes of food to its warehouse in the Kurdistan city of Arbil, where its operations are expanding.
+The World Food Program (WFP) said that seven trucks had delivered 175 metric tonnes of food to its warehouse in the Kurdistan city of Arbil, where its operations are expanding.

 "Reaching IDPs (internally displaced persons) who are constantly on the move, often in insecure areas, will also present significant challenges for WFP and the humanitarian community," WFP spokeswoman Elisabeth Byrs said.

-A U.N. appeal for $105 million (61.58 million pounds) to help Iraqis displaced from Anbar is being revised, as more funds are needed to cope with the wider crisis following ISIL's offensive, Jens Laerke of the U.N.
+A U.N. appeal for $105 million to help Iraqis displaced from Anbar is being revised, as more funds are needed to cope with the wider crisis following ISIL's offensive, Jens Laerke of the U.N.
 Office for the Coordination of Humanitarian Affairs said.

 (Editing by Larry King)